Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Discussion

 \section{Discussion}

 We have investigated the ability of SKA PTA to locate and identify SMBH binaries at $z \gtrsim 6$.
 We find that SKA PTA should be sensitive to black hole binaries with primary masses $M_{\rm BH} \gtrsim 10^9 M_{\odot}$ at all redshifts.
 The minimum mass ratio constrainable by the SKA varies from $\sim 0.005$ to $0.25$ as $M_{\rm BH}$ goes from $10^9 M_{\odot}$ to $10^{10} M_{\odot}$, fairly independently of separation.
 At $z > 6$, the regime of SKA PTA detectability covers binary separations of about $\sim 1 - 50$ mpc, depending on the mass of the primary black hole.
 Binaries with such separations are expected to be close to final coalescence \citep{begelman1980, graham2015} with their orbital timescales of the order of a few weeks to years.
-Using empirically motivated constraints on the occupation of black holes in dark matter haloes, we find that the number of gravitational wave sources detectable by SKA PTA is about $10^5-10^6$ at $ z \gtrsim 6$.
-With their orbital velocities approaching $0.2 c$, a host of techniques including relativistic Doppler boosting leading to periodic variability in the optical light curves can be used to identify the electromagnetic counterparts of detected gravitational wave events.